U.S. Army Explosive Ordnance Disposal Soldiers support Exercise Forager on Guam

 |0

-This work, U.S. Army Explosive Ordnance Disposal Soldiers support Exercise Forager on Guam, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Explosive Ordnance Disposal Soldiers support Exercise Forager on Guam, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT